 Browning the Butter

-Next add the sliced peaches, quartered strawberries, vanilla, ½ cup brown sugar, and 2 TB of flour, tossing to combine. (if adding bourbon do so at this time) Transfer to the oven and bake for 10 minutes.
+Next it is time to add the fresh fruit to make the filling.
+Add the sliced peaches, quartered strawberries, vanilla, ½ cup brown sugar, and 2 TB of flour, tossing to combine. (if adding bourbon do so at this time) Transfer to the oven and bake for 10 minutes.

 Make the Biscuit Topping for the Fruit Cobbler